mendix/docs/content/howto/security/set-up-anonymous-user-security.md

 **After using this how-to, you will know how to do the following:**

-* Set access to a transient object
+* Set access to a non-persistable object
 * Give anonymous users read and write access

-## 2 Transient Objects
+## 2 Non-Persistable Objects

-When you set access to a transient object, the security rules you specify should be whatever you functionally need.
-Transient objects only live in the session cache from the user that created the object; therefore, an anonymous user is never able to access any information that wasn't created specifically for or by them.
+When you set access to a non-persistable object, the security rules you specify should be whatever you functionally need.
+Non-persistable objects only live in the session cache from the user that created the object; therefore, an anonymous user is never able to access any information that wasn't created specifically for or by them.
 However, it is a completely different situation for a persistable object.

 ## 3 Write Access